Contramodules for algebraic groups: induction and projective covers: Abstract

 \section{Abstract}

-{}In this paper we will investigate contramodules for algebraic groups.
-Namely, we give contra-analogs to two $20^{\textup{th}}$ century results about comodules.
+{}In this paper we investigate contramodules for algebraic groups.
+Namely, we give contramodule analogs to two $20^{\textup{th}}$ century results about comodules.
 Firstly, we show that induction of contramodules over coordinate rings of algebraic groups is exact if and only if the associated quotient variety is affine.
-Secondly, we give an inverse limit theorem for constructing projective covers of simple $G$-modules using $G$-structures of projective covers of simple modules for the first Frobenius kernel, $G_1$.
+Secondly, we give an inverse limit theorem for constructing projective covers of simple $G$-modules using $G$-structures of projective covers of simple modules of the first Frobenius kernel, $G_1$.
+We conclude by showing that the inverse limit theorem is a special case of a more general phenomenon between injective covers in $k[G]$-Comod and projective covers in $k[G]$-Contra.